 We were grateful to receive the 2016 Catalyst Award for Gap Inc.’s culture of equality, inclusion, and opportunity.
 Catalyst selected Gap Inc. for our leadership on equal pay for women, strong representation of women at all levels, and dedication to advancing women, including our employees, customers, and the people touched by our business around the world.

 Catalyst recognized that women have profoundly shaped who we are.
 Women made up 74 percent of our worldwide employee base in 2014.
-We’re proud that women serve as a majority of our global store managers (73 percent), and comprise a majority of our senior leadership.
-Eight of our company’s eleven senior leadership team members are women, and four of our five brands are currently led by women.
+We’re proud that women serve as a majority of our global store managers (68 percent), and comprise a big part of our senior leadership.

 To us, celebrating individual style goes hand-in-hand with having deep respect for every individual.